It Is Well (Bethel Music and Kristene DiMarco song)

 "It Is Well" is a song performed by Bethel Music and Kristene DiMarco.
 It was released to Christian radio in the United States as the second single from Bethel Music's ninth album, You Make Me Brave (2014), on March 27, 2015.
 Kristene DiMarco wrote the song, with Horatio Spafford and Philip Bliss receiving posthumous credits for the interpolation of the hymn "It Is Well with My Soul".
 Gabriel Wilson and Daniel Mackenzie handled the production of the single.

 "It Is Well" peaked at number 27 on the Hot Christian Songs chart in the United States.
 The song has been certified platinum by the Recording Industry Association of America (RIAA).

 Background

-On February 25, 2015, Bethel Music announced that "It It Well" will be released to Christian radio stations in the United States on March 27, 2015.
+On February 25, 2015, Bethel Music announced that "It Is Well" would be released to Christian radio stations in the United States on March 27, 2015.
 The song was released in digital format on March 31, 2015.

 Kristene DiMarco shared the story behind the song in an interview with Kevin Davis of NewReleaseToday, saying: